 by Tony Vidler

-Compare this to the attributes of the average adviser:
+Compare this to the attributes of the less-than-average adviser:

-It begs the question: If that is all it takes to build, why would you settle for average?
+It begs the question: If that is all it takes, why would anyone settle for average?